Why you might need? Vulvar Biopsy

-The general anesthetic will wear off after 2 hours after which you will be advised to take some paracetamol.
-Make sure you follow the instructions on the packet or ask you pharmacist.
+The general anaesthetic will wear off after 2 hours after which you will be advised to take some paracetamol.
+Make sure you follow the instructions on the packet or ask your pharmacist.

 Like any procedure, a vulvar biopsy has some possible risks/side effects such as:

 - Infection – symptoms of infection include increase in pain, redness, swelling, or discharge from the wound.